Last modified June 26, 2026

 to list some information on all clusters available to you in the current installation.
 Use --all-namespace (if you have the permission to do so) or specify a namespace using the --namespace flag.

-NAMESPACE NAME AGE CONDITION RELEASE SERVICE PRIORITY ORGANIZATION DESCRIPTION
+NAMESPACE NAME AGE PHASE RELEASE SERVICE PRIORITY ORGANIZATION DESCRIPTION

-org-giantswarm-production operations 270d READY 28.1.0 highest giantswarm-production Operations Cluster
+org-giantswarm-production operations 2y206d Provisioned 34.4.0 highest giantswarm-production Operations Cluster

 Get specific cluster